 A field audit is usually more detailed and complicated and is performed by an IRS agent who has more training in audit techniques and greater knowledge of tax law than an examiner in an office audit.
 It is normally performed for business taxpayers and is conducted at the taxpayer’s place of business or the taxpayer’s representative’s office.

-The tax resolution professionals at East Coast Tax Consulting Group have been successfully representing clients in Plantation and throughout South Florida in IRS tax audits for many years.
+The tax resolution professionals at East Coast Tax Consulting Group have been successfully representing clients in South Florida and elsewhere in the State with IRS tax audits for many years.
 We will meet with you to answer your questions and address any issues that may arise during the examination of your return.
 We communicate and meet directly with the tax agent assigned to your audit, respond to any requests for information, research any tax issues raised by the agent, and handle any other matters that arise during the audit.
 If you are facing an IRS audit let our experienced tax audit specialists meet your audit representation and defense needs.

 If you do not agree with the findings of the examiner conducting your audit you have the right to appeal your case to the Appeals Office of the IRS.
 The Appeals Office is independent of any other IRS office and provides you the opportunity to settle your case on a fair and impartial basis.
 You have 30 days from the issuance of the IRS agent’s report to file a tax protest requesting your case be heard by an Appeals Officer.